Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 (optional)

-Infinity Necklace or Bracelet Tutorial
+Beaded Infinity Necklace or Bracelet Tutorial

-How to make an infinity necklace or bracelet
+How to make an infinity necklace or bracelet:

-- String beads onto the fishing string, beading thread, or stretch cord to make a bracelet or necklace in the length desired.
-(But remember, infinity bracelet crafts must be made with an elastic stretch cord, or you will need to use one of the jewelry-making techniques described in the next sections.)
+- Beads can be strung randomly, or according to a pre-planned pattern until the bracelet or necklace reaches the desired length.
+(Please remember that infinity bracelet crafts must be made with an elastic stretch cord, or you will need to use one of the jewelry-making techniques described in the following sections.)

-- Tie the free ends of the elastic cord, monofilament line, beading thread, or stretch floss, together to finish your infinity bracelet craft or necklace.
+- Tie the free ends of the elastic cord, monofilament line, beading thread, or stretch floss together to finish your infinity bracelet craft or necklace.

 - Cut off any remaining excess cord.

-2. How to Start and Finish a Necklace or Bracelet with Clamshell Knot Covers
+2. How to Start and Finish a Necklace or Bracelet with Clamshell Knot Covers:

-Clamshell Knot Cover Jewelry-Making Materials
+Clamshell Knot Cover Jewelry-Making Materials:

 - Mixed metal clamshell knot covers OR sterling silver knot covers